How can I know how much money my guides/hotels/agents took at the end of the day?

 How can I balance the commissions and payments from my agents by the end of the month?

-On your Agents accounting you can click on the specific agent and month which you want to settle and then check how much turnover he brought you and pay him the owed commission based on the guests referred and additionally invoice him for all payments he took directly from customers.
+On your Agent accounting, you can click on the specific agent and month which you want to settle and then check how much turnover he brought you and pay him the owed commission based on the guests referred and additionally invoice him for all payments he took directly from customers.

 How can I invoice my partner by the end of the month?